e-florez/cv/README.md

   biophysics and protein design, I created and validated scalable pipelines to advance plant biology research.
 As a `DATA SCIENTIST`, I collaborated with cross-functional groups to deliver high-quality, data-driven solutions.
-I contributed to all phases of the software development lifecycle, data extraction, cleaning and analysis, including the development, testing, and deployment of new functionalities using Python and C++.
+My role involves collecting and preparing data, finding insights, and creating easy-to-understand visuals.
+I contributed to all phases of the software development lifecycle including the development, testing, and deployment of new functionalities using Python and C++.
 A notable achievement was leading the development of a pipeline, a protein design platform